 Do UTM parameters work with platforms other than Google Analytics?

 Yes.
-Most modern analytics platforms, including Adobe Analytics, Mixpanel, Matomo, and HubSpot, recognize and process standard UTM parameters automatically.
+Most analytics platforms — including GA4, Adobe Analytics, Mixpanel, Kissmetrics, Heap, and Amplitude — recognize and process UTM parameters automatically.

-What happens if I miss a required parameter?
+What happens if I don't include all required parameters?